master-of-zen/Av1an/README.md

 ## Installation

-The simplest way to install av1an is to use a package manager.
-There are also pre-built [Docker images](/docs/docker.md) which include all dependencies and are frequently updated.
+av1an can be installed from package managers, cargo.io, or compliled manually.
+There are also pre-built [Docker images](/docs/DOCKER.md) which include all dependencies and are frequently updated.

-For Windows users that do not want to use Docker, prebuilt binaries are also included in every [release](https://github.com/master-of-zen/Av1an/releases), and a [nightly build](https://github.com/master-of-zen/Av1an/releases/tag/latest) of the current `master` branch is also available.
+For Windows users prebuilt binaries are also included in every [release](https://github.com/master-of-zen/Av1an/releases), and a [nightly build](https://github.com/master-of-zen/Av1an/releases/tag/latest) of the current `master` branch is also available.

 ### Package managers

 Arch Linux & Manjaro: `pacman -S av1an`

-If your distribution's package manager does not have Av1an or if you're on Windows, you can still install Av1an manually.
+Cargo: `cargo install av1an`

 ### Manual installation